Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Future Opportunities

 \paragraph*{Distilling Insights from LLM} As demonstrated in Section~\ref{sec:llm-efficacy}, heuristics used by LLM could be distilled and exploited to narrow the gap between existing index tuners and the best of LLM.
 Whether additional insights can be extracted and applied more systematically remains an open question.
 Beyond integrating these insights into existing index tuners, an alternative is to distill the knowledge into smaller, task-specific models~\cite{gu2024minillm,mansourian2025a,yang2025survey}.
 Such models may provide a more efficient and predictable option for production deployment while retaining much of the effectiveness of LLM.

 \paragraph*{Making Performance Validation a First-class Citizen in Index Tuning} A key roadblock in using LLM-recommended indexes with today’s cost-based index tuners is the inaccuracy of cost estimation.
-Despite decades of research, cost estimation remains an ongoing challenge.
 As a result, incorporating performance validation as a first-class citizen appears increasingly important to production index tuners.
 Some recent industrial systems~\cite{DasGIJJNRSXC19,YadavVZ23,ChakkappenKMKSZZLZ25} have incorporated validation mechanisms, but typically only to verify the final configuration selected by the tuner.
 This restriction is largely due to the substantial cost of validation.
 As shown in Section~\ref{sec:lesson:cost}, incorporating LLM-driven index tuning further amplifies this challenge, as LLM can easily generate a large and diverse set of candidate recommendations, significantly increasing the need for validation.
-Therefore, an important direction for future work is to develop low-overhead validation techniques.
-A further step is to integrate this validation component more tightly into the index tuning process, allowing validation outcomes to complement existing cost estimates and directly influence tuning decisions.
-This would require reformulating the index tuning problem to explicitly model the validation cost as an additional budget constraint, offering a practical way to balance tuning quality against validation overhead.
+Therefore, an important direction for future work is to develop low-overhead while less disruptive~\cite{neon-db-branching} validation techniques.
+A further step is to integrate this validation component more tightly into the index tuning process, allowing validation outcomes to complement existing cost estimates and directly influence tuning decisions. \cut{This would require reformulating the index tuning problem to explicitly model the validation cost as an additional budget constraint, offering a practical way to balance tuning quality against validation overhead.}